NMFS-RADFish/boilerplate/examples/server-sync/README.md

 ### 6. Test the App in Offline Mode

-To ensure the application handles offline functionality correctly, follow these steps to simulate offline behavior and verify the sync process:
+To make sure the application handles offline functionality correctly, simulate offline behavior.
+Then, verify the sync process works as expected.

 #### Step 6.1: Enable Offline Mode in DevTools